 There are so many new and wonderful adaptations of this novel, we did an entire post on it.
 And you don’t want to miss the other Jane Austen adaptations in the post as well.

-Austen is a master of romances and this book is the original enemies-to-lovers novel!
+Austen is a master of romances and this book is the original enemies-to-lovers novel/ grumpy sunshine books!
 How could we not include it in a list of enemies-to-lovers books and books about sisters?
+It’s my favorite of all the Jane Austen books.

 Fantasy Books About Sisters and Sisterhood